Estimate the mortgage amount that best fits your budget.

 Mortgage industry insights

-Most experts expected mortgage rates to rise this year, but it happened faster than many predicted, with rates on 30-year fixed loans breaking through 5 percent in April to the highest level in more than a decade.
+Most expected mortgage rates to rise this year, but it happened faster than predicted, with rates breaking through 6 percent on some 30-year fixed loan offers in June — a figure not seen since 2008.

 That means it’s more important than ever to compare rates before selecting a lender.

-“Conducting an online search can save thousands of dollars by finding lenders offering a lower rate and more competitive fees,” said Greg McBride, Bankrate’s chief financial analyst.
+“Conducting an online search can save thousands of dollars by finding lenders offering a lower rate and more competitive fees,” says Greg McBride, Bankrate’s chief financial analyst.

-He added that now is not a good time to agree to an adjustable-rate mortgage, even if the initial interest rate seems low.
+He adds that now is not a good time to agree to an adjustable-rate mortgage (ARM), even if the initial interest rate seems low.

 While rising rates are likely to have a few knock-on effects in the housing market, they probably won’t cause housing prices to decline significantly.

-“More than a decade of chronic underbuilding and millions of millennials moving into the homebuying stage of life has created a significant imbalance between housing supply and demand,” McBride said.
+“More than a decade of chronic underbuilding and millions of millennials moving into the homebuying stage of life has created a significant imbalance between housing supply and demand,” says McBride.
 “While rapidly rising mortgage rates may temper the demand somewhat, don’t expect home price appreciation to come to a halt.
 A more modest pace of appreciation is the likelier outcome.”